To send a tip to the author, please login.

 Fox Farms Soil Feeding :

-The chart below shows the amounts per hours of lights.
-We used 1 gallon jugs as they were the correct size for the chart.
+The chart below shows the amounts per hour of lights.
+We used 1-gallon jugs as they were the correct size for the chart.
 This chart is for soil and not hydro.

 Additional Soil Notes :